SkylineCommunications/dataminer-docs/connector-help/connector_help/Funea_NEC-E.md

 - **Get community string**: The community string in order to read from the device.
 The default value is *public*.
 - **Set community string**: The community string in order to set to the device.
 The default value is *private.*

 When the element is created, it can take several minutes before everything is initialized.
-The devices in the chassis are automatically detected and their drivers are also automatically created.
-If a device's module isn't supported, then no connector is created.
+The devices in the chassis are automatically detected and their connectors are also automatically created.
+If a device's module is not supported, then no connector is created.

 For more information on which modules are supported, refer to the Notes section.